 This model, however, is only 30 meters water resistant, so the main credit for the impressive thickness of the watch goes to the Caliber 588 hand-wound movement and its pair of tourbillons.

 It’s been exactly a decade since Swatch Group acquired the Breguet brand from a Bahrainese investment company.

 During these ten years, Breguet is gradually returning to its roots, forgetting the era of constant financial troubles and slowly replacing sporty but tasteless chronographs with grand complication models.

-After all, it was Abraham-Louis Breguet who designed and crafted the first tourbillon watch.
+After all, it was none other than Abraham-Louis Breguet who have designed and crafted the very first tourbillon watch.